Growing churches understand the importance of a strong Children’s Ministry program.

 We put policies in print to remind us of what we commit to.

-All too often we create a policy in our head but unless that policy is written down, it will be difficult to enforce.
+All too often, we create a policy in our heads, but it will be difficult to enforce unless it is written down.

 Gather a team and make a list of all of the areas that would benefit from a policy and procedure.